Stochastic Approximation for Risk-aware Markov Decision Processes: Risk-aware Q-learning algorithm

 where $\Pi_{\mathcal{Y}\times\mathcal{Z}}[(y,\,z)]:=\arg\min_{(y^{\prime},\,z^{\prime})\in\mathcal{Y}\times\mathcal{Z}}\|(y,\,z)-(y^{\prime},\,z^{\prime})\|_{2}$ is the Euclidean projection onto $\mathcal{Y}\times\mathcal{Z}$, and

-Our risk estimation step, Step 4, updates the candidate solution of the saddle-point problem for each selected state-action pair.

-In steps (\ref{gnt}), (\ref{SASP1}), and (\ref{SASP2}), we use the stochastic approximation for saddle-point problems (SASP) algorithm as presented in \cite[Algorithm 2.1]{Nemirovski2005}.
-Similar stochastic approximation algorithms have been investigated in \cite{Mahdavi2012,DHS11,Jiang2015,Nedic2009} for both static and dynamic optimization problems.
-Here, we use SASP to estimate the risk with respect to each state-action pair.
-The SASP algorithm is presented as Algorithm 2.
-Classical stochastic approximation may result in extremely slow convergence for degenerate objectives (i.e. the objective has a singular Hessian).
-However, from the results in \cite{Nemirovski2005}, the SASP algorithm with properly chosen $\alpha\in(0,\,1]$ preserves a ``reasonable'' (close to $O(n^{-1/2})$) convergence rate even when the objective is non-smooth and/or degenerate.
-Thus, SASP is the right tool for estimation of complex risk measures, e.g. the functionally coherent risk measure in Example \ref{Example 3.2}.
-Based on formulation (\ref{Kusuoka}), we see that its objective is non-smooth and degenerate since the Hessian matrix is singular with respect to $p\in\mathfrak{M}$.
+We provide some further remarks on Algorithm 1. \begin{enumerate} \item In Eqs. (\ref{gnt}), (\ref{SASP1}), and (\ref{SASP2}), we use the stochastic approximation for saddle-point problems (SASP) algorithm as presented in \cite[Algorithm 2.1]{Nemirovski2005} (the detailed steps appear in Algorithm 2).
+In Algorithm 1, we apply and extend SASP to estimate the risk with respect to each state-action pair, where the value functions on random next states are the problem input.
+Classic stochastic approximation may result in extremely slow convergence for degenerate objectives (i.e. the objective has a singular Hessian).
+However, based on the analysis in \cite{Nemirovski2005}, SASP with properly chosen $\alpha\in(0,\,1]$ preserves a ``reasonable'' (close to $O(n^{-1/2})$) convergence rate even when the objective is non-smooth and/or degenerate.
+For instance, the Kusuoka representation (\ref{Kusuoka}) is non-smooth and degenerate since the Hessian matrix is singular with respect to $p\in\mathfrak{M}$.
+Thus, SASP is more appropriate for estimation of risk measures.